KaiKaizxc/KaiKaizxc/README.md

 - 👋 Hi, I’m Lin Kai!.
 - 👀 I’m interested in ... software engineering!
-I do not really have much experiences in the field but I'm looking for new experiences, leaning more towards machine learning, backend and Blockchain engineering ^_^.
+More specifically, frontend and machine learning.
-- 🌱 I’m strong in problem solving.
-I speak C, Python , CSS, Javascript and solidity.
-Technologies I'm familiar with: git, React.js.
-Currently learning front end development, machine learning as well as data structures and algorithms.
+- 🌱 I’m strong in problem solving and well versed in multiple languages / tools.
-- 💞️ I'm looking for internship opportunities, as well as any interesting project which I might be of help!
+- 💞️ I'm looking for internship opportunities, feel free to reach out to me!
 - 📫 How to reach me: Email me Linkaizxc@gmail.com

 <!---